Chauvin could face decadeslong sentence in Floyd's death - WTMJ

 The three other officers are scheduled for trial in March on state charges of aiding and abetting both murder and manslaughter.

-Associated Press writer Stephen Groves and Associated Press/Report for America reporter Mohamed Ibrahim contributed to this report.
+Associated Press writers Aaron Morrison and Stephen Groves and Associated Press/Report for America reporter Mohamed Ibrahim contributed to this report.

 Find AP’s full coverage of the death of George Floyd at: https://apnews.com/hub/death-of-george-floyd